phillipsacademyandover/andover-cm-templates/README.md

 The social media icons can be removed or the background color changed depending on the type of template being developed.These changes will need to be approved by Andover Communications.

-### Approval Process
-All new email campaigns and template development must be approved by Andover Communications.

-### Accountability
-The third-party designer/developer will be accountable to deliver all email campaigns and templates on time and abiding by these requirements.
-Andover will not debug and fix errors, unless absolutely necessary.

 ### Helpful Tools